kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-kemtls.md

   certificate's public key(s).

-KEMTLS follows the TLS 1.3 key schedule, which applies a sequence of HKDF operations to the Shared Secret Key and the handshake context to derive:
+KEMTLS follows the TLS 1.3 key schedule, which applies a sequence of HKDF operations to the Shared Secret Keys and the handshake context to derive:

 - the client and server handshake traffic secrets `CHTS` and `SHTS` which are used to encrypt subsequent flows in the handshake
-- “derived handshake secret” `dHS` which is kept as the current secret state of the key schedule
+- “derived handshake secret”: `dHS` which is kept as the current secret state of the key schedule.

 ### Certificate